Claudia

 - Do not insert the microSD yet.
 Flash it first in section 04.

-SDA → BCM 2 (pin 3),SCL → BCM 3 (pin 5),5V → pin 2,GND → pin 6. - Make sure the WonderEcho's speaker face is unobstructed (it doubles as the mic intake).
+SDA → BCM 2 (pin 3),SCL → BCM 3 (pin 5),5V → pin 2,GND → pin 6. - Plug the micro-USB OTG adapter into the Pi's middle port labeled

 - Snap the PiSugar 3 battery onto the underside of the Pi using its magnetic pogo pins.
 No soldering — the spring-loaded pogo pins align themselves.